 The final rule will be generally effective and enforceable on January 17, 2017.
 However, the effective dates of the following provisions will be phased in according to the following schedule:

-- Installing personal fall arrest or ladder safety systems on new fixed ladders over 24 feet and replacement ladder or ladder sections: November 19, 2018
+- Installing personal fall arrest or ladder safety systems on newly fixed ladders over 24 feet and replacement ladder or ladder sections: November 19, 2018; and

 In light of the final rule’s incorporation of existing standards and its relative flexibility, OSHA “believes that many employers already are in compliance with many provisions in the final rule.”
 Notwithstanding the rule’s broad applicability to general industry, employers presently using standards on which OSHA has drawn or fall protection systems within the spectrum of permitted options will find the rule less burdensome.